robertue1/Classification/README.md

 ## Design

-To achieve the goal of the project, the baseline model will help us guide our future steps.
+To achieve the goal of the project, EDA was applied in a highly iterative way.
+After building of the base model, feature engineering was used in order to increase the complexity of the data and helping the evaluated models improve their performance.
+Finally, hyperparameter tuning was used to generate the final models.